-The Wisconsin Department of Tourism (www.travelwisconsin.com) has a guide (2014 – Eighth Edition pdf) of bike trails in Wisconsin.
+The Wisconsin Department of Tourism has great information on biking in Wisconsin.
 Some examples are the 32-mile Elroy-Sparta trail which winds through three century-old railroad tunnels, wooded valleys, and small towns and the paved 83.4-mile

 The Wisconsin State Bicycle Map